 - 1. This Court has jurisdiction over the subject matter of the action and over all Parties to the action, including all members of the Settlement Class. - 2.
-The Settlement Class, defined as "All non-exempt employees who were employed by Invapharm, Inc., in the State of California, at any time from December 10, 2017, through June 13, 2023", is certified as a Class for settlement purposes pursuant to California Code of Civil Procedure § 382 in that: (a) the Class is so numerous that joinder is impractical; (b) there are questions of law and fact that are common, or of general interest, to the Class, which predominate over any individual issues; (c) Plaintiff's claims are typical of the claims of the Class; (d) Plaintiff and Plaintiff's counsel will fairly and adequately protect the interests of the Class; and (e) a class action is superior to other available methods for the fair and efficient adjudication of the controversy. - 3.
-There have been no objections and zero requests for exclusion. - 4.
+The Settlement Class, defined as "All nonexempt hourly employees who worked at any time for Defendant in the State of California from August 9, 2018, through December 19, 2023", is certified as a Class for settlement purposes pursuant to California Code of Civil Procedure § 382 in that: (a) the Class is so numerous that joinder is impractical; (b) there are questions of law and fact that are common, or of general interest, to the Class, which predominate over any individual issues; (c) Plaintiff's claims are typical of the claims of the Class; (d) Plaintiff and Plaintiff's counsel will fairly and adequately protect the interests of the Class; and (e) a class action is superior to other available methods for the fair and efficient adjudication of the controversy. - 3.
+There have been no objections, and only two requests for exclusion. - 4.
 No disputes have been submitted by any Class Members or PAGA Member. - 5.
 The Class Notice provided to the Settlement Class conforms with the requirements of California Code of Civil Procedure § 382, California Rules of Court 3.766 and 3.769, the California and United States Constitutions, and any other applicable law, and constitutes the best notice practicable under the circumstances, by providing individual notice to all Class Members who could be identified through reasonable effort, and by providing due and adequate notice of the proceedings and of the matters set forth therein to the other Class Members.
 The Class Notice fully satisfied the requirements of due process.